thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Code Repositories/Code_Status_2022_Semester_1.md

   - It was a very unneccessary addition as it only ran in one method and was not used for similar things in other methods
-- splashkit.h was called inside SplashKit, which broke the code and is something you definitely shouldn't do
+- splashkit.h was called inside SplashKit, which broke the code and is something you definitely should not do
 - Most imports required for the code were missing
 - Data validation code was lengthy and did not work
   - A lot of true/false statements were switched, meaning it would never give a proper result
-  - Swapped between using poorly written Regex and making their own methods to do the same thing, both didn't work properly
+  - Swapped between using poorly written Regex and making their own methods to do the same thing, both did not work properly
 - Display function used import that was Windows operating system only
-  - Means you couldn't run the Data Analytics module from Mac or Linux
+  - Means you could not run the Data Analytics module from Mac or Linux
   - Also was poorly written and we never got it working
 - Dataframe code looked impressive but without display function working, was hard to see if it was working properly